XceptN/linux-tips/install-AD-certs-to-Linux.md

 At this point we need to get the trusted CA certificate from ActiveDirectory and import it on Linux:

 ## Export Trusted CA Certificate from Windows/ActiveDirectory
-1. Use MMC on Windows to export the certificate in DER format (*.cer)
+Use MMC on Windows to export the certificate in DER format (*.cer)
+1. Run command, type MMC
+1. Browse to "Trusted Certificates"
+1. On right pane, right click on the desired certificate > Advanced Tasks > Export
+1. Select DER format
+1. Provide new file name (e.g. ADTrustedCACert)

 Maybe instead we can use `openssl -showcerts` to get the server certificate without dealing with Windows.
 ```